arvidn/libtorrent/trunk/docs/manual.rst

 are rearranged to finally be in their correct places once the entire torrent has been downloaded.
 If it is false, the entire storage is allocated before download begins.
 I.e. the files contained in the torrent are filled with zeroes, and each downloaded piece is put in its final place directly when downloaded.
+For more info, see `storage allocation`_.

 ``block_size`` sets the preferred request size, i.e. the number of bytes to request from a peer at a time.
 This block size must be a divisor of the piece size, and since the piece